 Extended Project Qualification (EPQ) & Enrichment Programme (EP)

 The EPQ is an independent research project which, upon completion leads to the award of a Level 3 qualification.
 Students can choose to begin this year long project in the Spring Term of the Lower Sixth form.
-Over 80% of our 2018 EPQ group achieved an A* or A grade, with many benefiting from adjusted university offers due to their participation in this qualification.
+Over 85% of our 2023 EPQ group achieved an A*, A or B grade, with many benefiting from adjusted university offers due to their participation in this qualification.